theripper93/wall-height/README.md

 Macros are also included to run migrations if needed.

+### How To Migrate content creator maps and prefabs

+If you aquire content made with the old data structure here is how to manually migrate scenes\compendiums and Token Attacher Prefabs:

+1) Enable the modules that you wish to migrate ( EG. Baileywiki Maps Towns )
+2) Unlock ALL the actor compendiums containing Token Attacher Prefabs
+3) In the Wall Height Macro compendium `Wall Height Macros` run the `Wall Height - Migrate Everything` Macro and wait for it to finish
+4) In the Token Attacher Macro compendium `Example Macros` run `(TA) Migrate Actors for Wall Height` and `(TA) Migrate Compendiums for Wall Height` Macros waiting for each one to finish.
+5) Done, you are now migrated to the new data structure - You can repeat this process how many times you want.

 ---

 This Module adds the ability to give a vertical height to walls, this means that tokens can look and move under\over them depending on their elevation.
 To further enhance the threedimensionality of your experience the use of [Levels](https://github.com/theripper93/Levels) is suggested as well!